 Peas have a naturally sweet taste that appeals to babies and young children.
 They can be combined with a range of foods to make delicious purees.
 Why not try:

-- Vegetables: carrot puree, cauliflower puree, mashed potato, sweet potato puree, butternut squash puree, zucchini puree
+- Vegetables: carrot puree, cauliflower puree, mashed potato, sweet potato puree, butternut squash puree, zucchini puree, green bean puree

 - Fruit: apple puree, apricot puree